Updated April 17, 2023

-In a nutshell, Six Sigma is a culture or philosophy of quality control which permeates the entire organisation.
+In a nutshell, Six Sigma is a culture or philosophy of quality control that permeates the entire organisation.
 It is a data driven approach which aims to reduce and control defects; resulting in improved process or product efficiency.
 Six Sigma is the level at which there are lesser than 3.4 defects per million opportunities/ transactions.

 The key question is: How do we go about implementing Six Sigma?

 In order to implement the philosophy of dmaic model six sigma, we need a framework /roadmap which will help us to actually put our ideas to work.
 This roadmap is called DMAIC (Define, Measure, Analyse, Improve, Control) methodology.
 This framework converts the problem into something tangible that can be measured, so that a solution can be arrived at.
 This method can be used most effectively when any process or product does not meet customer expectations.

 Let’s take a simple example to discuss how DMAIC can be used to implement Six Sigma, explaining each step in detail.

 The Problem of the Late School Bus

 Here is a problem faced by ABC Public School.
 There is a lot of confusion in the school.
 The class teachers have scheduled a meeting with the transport department to discuss an urgent problem.